 Learn More: Cable Cars

 The next of the San Francisco public transportation options are the Muni light rail trains.
 There are 6 different train lines that take passengers to and from locations along Market, south of Market to Oracle Park (formerly AT&T Park) or west of downtown to the Civic Center and the Castro district.

 These run mostly underground along the busier, downtown areas of San Francisco.
 However, they then come above ground once the trains get closer to Oracle Park and on the western side of the city.

 Here is a quick recap of each line:

-J-Church: This lines goes along Market Street to the Castro.
+J-Church: This line goes along Market Street to the Castro.
 It then continues on to Noe Valley.

 KT-Ingleside & Third Street: Two trains run about the same route, so they call this line the KT line.
 However, on the trains, it will either say K or T. This line runs along Market Street.
 It's a good option for those heading from Market Street to Oracle Park (formerly AT&T Park).
 It also services Balboa Park and West Portal.

 L-Taraval: This runs along Market Street and heads all the way to the San Francisco Zoo - near the Pacific Ocean.